 The FDA auditor will prepare the memorandum for supervisory review.
 The District will send a copy of the memorandum to the State agency no later than 20 business days after the audit is completed.
 If the joint audit inspection is unacceptable, the District should notify the State agency no later than 10 business days after the audit is completed.

 For verification audits for State auditors:

 The FDA or State auditor will prepare the memorandum for supervisory review.

 FDA will send a copy of the memorandum to the State agency no later than 20 business days after the audit is completed.

 When the State agency conducts the audit, it will send the original memorandum to the District no later than 20 business days after the audit is completed.

 If a verification audit is unacceptable, the District or the State should notify the other party no later than 10 business days after the audit is completed.

 Joint audit inspections are reported as investigation operations, operation code 13.
 Investigation time should be reported against the PAC for the appropriate compliance program, for example, PAC 71R800, a tissue residue short-term assignment, may be used to report time for tissue residue contract inspection audit.
 Only one coversheet should be prepared per inspection with both FDA and State inspection time recorded.

-A joint inspection is an inspection conducted jointly by FDA and state personnel for the purposes of training or enforcement.
-Joint inspections may be counted against the required number of audits when used to train state inspectors.
+A joint inspection is an inspection conducted jointly by FDA and State personnel for the purposes of training or enforcement.
+A joint inspection may be used to provide training to a State inspector during an inspection of a firm contracted to the State.
+This joint inspection may be counted against the required number of audits.
 Training may be necessary when a new contract is negotiated, new industries are added to an existing contract, or remedial training is needed.
-If authorized in the contract, the state agency may count the joint inspection as a contract inspection.
+If authorized in the contract, the State agency may count the joint inspection as a contract inspection.